erics2783/mongoose-data-generator/README.md

 ### Running Tests

 This project uses Mocha as the testing framework.
 Visit https://mochajs.org/ for more info.

-This project uses Chai as the assertion library.
-Visit http://chaijs.com/ for more info.
+The assertion library is Chai.
+Visit http://chaijs.com/ for details.

 ```bash
 npm run test